 They are located on River Kirkjufellsá flowing from the Snaefellsjokull glacier over the Helgrindur ridge.

 Both steps of the waterfall are not very high (they reach around 5 meters (16ft) in height) but the interest is the combined view with the mountain behind.

 How to get to Kirkjufell Iceland

 - Located along road 54 (the circular road around the Snaefellsnes Peninsula)

 - Just a 2 minute drive past Grundarfjörður towards the West,

-- Reykjavik to Kirkjufell - 2h15 drive via sealed roads
+- Reykjavik to Kirkjufell - 2h15 drive on sealed roads

 - Thingvellir to Kirkjufell (if you want to do both Golden Circle and Snaefellsnes) - 2h30 drive